biojs/edu/series/101/40_example_snippets.md

 ### Wait ...
 I have never seen `require` in a browser JS!

-You will see in a later tutorial that the tool `browserify` allows us `require` even in your browser.
+You will see in a later tutorial that the tool `browserify` allows us to use `require` even in your browser.

 ### Why do I have to specify my {css,js} dependencies in the `package.json`?